 Currently SpaceGrill is certified in Australia (AGA marked) and Europe (CE mark), with registration in the United States of America (ETL marked) pending.

 There are a few matters to consider when deciding on the best location.
-SpaceGrill should be mounted to a vertical wall or structure that has a load bearing weight over 50kg (SpaceGrill weighing 35kg with the cast iron hotplates and stainless steel grill in place – those together weighing over 9kg – while the pivot weight is 15kg).
+SpaceGrill should be mounted to a vertical wall or structure that has a load bearing weight over 50kg.
+(For those that want SpaceGrill to be moved to various locations there is the lightweight portable stand, which the bracket affixes to).

-SpaceGrill folds down into a vertical position when not in use, so the requisite area beneath the wall bracket should be free of permanent objects such as outdoor taps.
-Allowance should also be made for the splashback, which inserts behind the cooking surface when in use (see the below diagram for the relevant measurements).
-Also, don’t forget to factor in space for cooking!
+As SpaceGrill folds down when not in use, the requisite area beneath the mounting bracket should be free of permanent objects such as outdoor taps.
+Allowance should also be made for the integrated lid once it has converted to a splashback (see the below diagram for the relevant measurements).
+Also, don’t forget to factor in some space for cooking!

 No – SpaceGrill comes fully assembled.